RocketMap/RocketMap/docs/extras/faq.md

 # Common Questions and Answers

+## Critical Error "Missing sprite files"
+If you're unaware of what sprites are, the friendly users on our Discord are more than willing to explain.
+[RocketMap Discord](https://discord.gg/PWp2bAm).

 ## Can I sign in with Google?

 Yes you can!
 Pass the flag `-a google` (replacing `-a ptc`) to use Google authentication.